ajschumacher/ajschumacher.github.io/20170321-various_tensorflow_apis_for_python/index.md

 ---

+### ImageFlow

+[ImageFlow](https://github.com/HamedMP/ImageFlow) was supposed to make it easier to do image work with TensorFlow.
+It looks like it's abandoned.

+---

 My recommendation is to use the rich APIs available inside TensorFlow.
 You shouldn't have to import anything else, with the possible exception of Keras if you like it and are working before the Keras integration into TensorFlow is complete.

 ---

-Thanks to Googler and TF-Slim developer Sergio Guadarrama for clarifying the development of the layers APIs, and thanks to [Andreas Mueller](https://twitter.com/amuellerml) of scikit-learn for his [summary](https://twitter.com/amuellerml/status/844300337666240514) of the relation between scikit-learn and TensorFlow.
+Thanks to Googler and TF-Slim developer Sergio Guadarrama for clarifying the development of the layers APIs, and thanks to [Andreas Mueller](https://twitter.com/amuelerml) of scikit-learn for his [summary](https://twitter.com/amuellerml/status/844300337666240514) of the relation between scikit-learn and TensorFlow.

-I'm working on [Building TensorFlow systems from components](http://conferences.oreilly.com/oscon/oscon-tx/public/schedule/detail/57823), a workshop at [OSCON 2017](https://conferences.oreilly.com/oscon/oscon-tx).